tauri-apps/tauri-docs/docs/references/architecture/readme.md

 ### [tauri](https://github.com/tauri-apps/tauri/tree/dev/core/tauri)

 This is the major crate that holds everything together.
 It brings the runtimes, macros, utilities and API into one final product.
-It reads the [`tauri.conf.json`](/v1/api/config) file at compile time in order to bring in features and undertake actual configuration of the app (and even the `Cargo.toml` file in the project's folder).
-It handles script injection (for polyfills / prototype revision) at runtime, hosts the API for systems interaction, and even manages updating.
+It reads the [`tauri.conf.json`](/v1/api/config) file at compile time to bring in features and undertake the actual configuration of the app (and even the `Cargo.toml` file in the project's folder).
+It handles script injection (for polyfills / prototype revision) at runtime, hosts the API for systems interaction, and even manages the updating process.

 ### [tauri-runtime](https://github.com/tauri-apps/tauri/tree/dev/core/tauri-runtime)

-The glue layer between Tauri itself and lower level webview libraries.
+The glue layer between Tauri itself and lower-level webview libraries.

 ### [tauri-macros](https://github.com/tauri-apps/tauri/tree/dev/core/tauri-macros)